 Ganesha – The Relatable God of New Beginnings and Remover of Obstacles

 Ganesha (also known as Ganesh, Ganapati, Vinakaya, and Pillaiyar) is one of the most well-known and worshipped deities in the Hindu pantheon.
 Although his depictions are found throughout India, devotion to him extends beyond to Jains and Buddhists.
 His is recognised most clearly through his elephant head – a sacred symbol of wisdom in Hindu culture.
-He is also typically portrayed holding four items in his four hands:

 1. ANKUSHA (GOAD) - UPPER RIGHT HAND